Fear of Science and Medical Anxiety Essay Assignment

 Human immunodeficiency virus (HIV) has been reported to change its shape thus enabling it to survive in the host without being killed using medications or by the host’s defence mechanism.
 In 2005, structural biologists established that a key part of the HIV changes shape, leading to other changes that make it easy for the virus to enter and infect a cell (Sharp & Hahn 4).
 Figuratively as portrayed in Dracula, Dracula’s major characteristic is the ability to shape shift at will.
 He was capable of growing and becoming small, like mist, fog, a wolf of a bat.
 In the presence of shining moonlight, he could travel as elemental dust within its rays.
 He could also move past tiny crevices or cracks without changing its human form (Stoker 23, 24, 26-27).
 Fear of Science and Medical Anxiety Essay Assignment.
 These characteristics can be conceived to mirror those of HIV.

 Xeroderma pigmentosum, also commonly known as XP is a genetic disorder.
 It was first discovered in 1870 by the dermatologist Dr. Mritz Kaposi.
 This condition has been described as an “extreme sensitivity to sunlight, resulting in sun burn, pigment changes in the skin and a greatly elevated incidence of skin cancers” (Lehman, Stefanini & Mcgibbon 1).
 This condition mostly affects the eyes and areas of skin exposed to the sun.
 Some affected individuals also have problems involving the nervous system.
 People with xeroderma pigmentosum have a greatly increased risk of developing skin cancer without sun protection.
 (Ferrier 428).
 The XP symptoms match the main character in Stoker’s book.
 Symptoms may include severe sunburn after only a few minutes in the sun, freckling of exposed areas, dry skin, and eye redness.
 Dracula was portrayed in movies as a strong vampire with dry skin red eyes and sharp yellow teeth, as if he was the typical image of the disease.
 Furthermore, children who suffer from this disease are called children of the night, those children are doomed to live their lives after sunset to protect them from sunlight and prevent the increased symptoms of chronic disease.
-Stoker usethis term in his novel referring to those who were transferred to vampires by Dracula, who was considered the knight of darkness in the novel.
+Stoker uses this term in his novel referring to those who were transferred to vampires by Dracula, who was considered the knight of darkness in the novel.
 “Listen to them, the children of the night.
 Buy Fear of Science and Medical Anxiety Essay Assignment.
 What music they make!”(Stoker 4).

 Rabies is a viral disease that is passed through body fluid by either a bite or a scratch.
 It is usually associated with dogs and bats.
 Its early symptoms include aggression, hallucination, body weakness and fever.
 The World Health Organization adds that advanced disease symptoms are hydrophobia and aerophobia.
 Lucy’s infection from the Dracula’s bite makes him weak and aggressive.
 She becomes “a nightmare of Lucy” (Stoker 90).
 Additionally, Van Helsing seems to be making reference to Dracula’s hydrophobia.
 He says, “[Dracula] can only pass running water at the slack or the flood of the tide,” (Stoker 212) and aerophobia can be seen in the vampires’ choice dusty dwellings.
 The rabies virus was frequently associated with bats, and it is possible that the virus actually originated from these creatures but has just transmitted itself to other animals such as rats (Plotkin 4).Fear of Science and Medical Anxiety Essay Assignment.
 As with HIV, Dracula’s shape shifting from a bat to a wolf can be a representation of rabies.